jim1001/paper/paper.md

 Kamilla Kopec-Harding

 # Introduction
-We present aircraft measurements of BBOA over West Africa
+We present aircraft measurements of BBOA over West Africa.
+Particle size was measured using a PCASP (Bloggs et al 2004).